 One of the popular claims behind milk and diabetes is that milk increases the branched chain amino acid level in the bloodstream, causing an increased risk of insulin resistance.
 However, research tells us that dairy is likely not the cause.
 A 2018 randomized controlled trial found that any change to person’s dairy intake (reduced, maintaining or increased intake) did not have any effect on circulatory branched chain amino acids and insulin sensitivity in healthy populations.

-Now this claim is a hefty one, and based on my own experience in nutrition research, it is doubtful that one single food or food group can “cause” cancer.
-Keeping that in mind, let’s look at the research.
+Now this claim about dairy and cancer is a hefty one, and based on my own experience in nutrition research, it is doubtful that one single food or food group can “cause” cancer.
+Keeping that in mind, let’s look at the research behind dairy and cancer.

 A 2017 systematic review found that dairy intake was associated with breast cancer risk.
 However it seems that the type of dairy plays more of a role in breast cancer risk.
 The study found that yogurt and low fat dairy reduced the risk of breast cancer, while others did not (high fat dairy).
 Researchers speculate that the difference lies in the fatty acid content.
 High fat dairy contains saturated and unsaturated fat, while low fat dairy contains only unsaturated fat.
 When it comes to the yogurt, researchers believe the probiotic content may play a protective role against breast cancer, but it is still unclear how.

-A more recent 2019 study looked at milk and yogurt intake and breast cancer risk.
+A more recent 2019 study looked at milk and yogurt intake and breast cancer risk regarding dairy and cancer.
 The meta-analysis found no associations with breast cancer risk for intake of low fat/skim milk, whole milk and yogurt.

 Another important note to mention is that researchers found that people who consumed high amounts of milk products tended to also consume large amounts of meat and other high fat foods.
-So even if some correlational studies were to find an association between milk products and cancer risk it is practically impossible to separate the milk intake from other dietary factors that could contribute to cancer risk.
-That’s what makes most nutrition research often unreliable for making conclusive statements.
+So even if some correlational studies were to find an association between milk products and cancer risk, it is practically impossible to separate the milk intake from other dietary factors that could contribute to cancer risk.
+That’s what makes most nutrition research often unreliable for making conclusive statements about dairy and cancer.

 To seal the deal, a 2018 report published by the World Cancer Research Fund and American Institute for Cancer research concluded that there is no strong evidence that dairy products or any foods high in calcium increase the risk of prostate cancer.
 This updated 2018 report further confirmed their prior report back in 2007 which had the same conclusion.

-But let’s talk about calcium for a hot minute because there’s lots of conflicting evidence on whether calcium plays a role in cancer risk.
+But let’s talk about calcium for a hot minute while we’re discussing dairy and cancer because there’s lots of conflicting evidence on whether calcium for dairy and cancer plays a role in cancer risk.
 Some observational studies like this one found associations between calcium rich foods and supplements with the risk of colorectal and breast cancer.
 While at the same time, studies like this one have found that calcium supplementation may have a protective effect against prostate cancer.
-The very famous Nurses’ Health Study found that individuals who had more than 700 mg of calcium per day had a 35 to 45% reduced risk of cancer of the lower colon compared to those who had 500 mg or less of calcium a day.
+The very famous Nurses Health Study found that individuals who had more than 700 mg of calcium per day had a 35 to 45% reduced risk of cancer of the lower colon compared to those who had 500 mg or less of calcium a day.
 There was no association between calcium intake and risk of cancer in the middle and upper part of the colon.
 Clearly from these studies you can see that this is a widely misunderstood area, and there are still numerous questions that need to be asked and addressed.
 We still need to know whether calcium rich foods have a different effect compared to supplements, and whether high calcium intake impacts particular cancer sites more than others.